ThePhD/sol2/docs/source/safety.rst

 Note that you can obtain safety with regards to functions you bind by using the :doc:`protect<api/protect>` wrapper around function/variable bindings you set into Lua.
 Additionally, you can have basic boolean checks when using the API by just converting to a :doc:`sol::optional\<T><api/optional>` when necessary for getting things out of Lua and for function arguments.

+Also note that you can have your own states use sol2's safety panics and similar to protect your code from crashes.
+See :ref:`sol::state automatic handlers<state-automatic-handlers>` for more details.

 .. _config-safety:

 Safety Config